maddingo/mockjdbc/src/site/markdown/usage.md

 ```

 ## Determine the file name
-`java -jar mock-jdbc.jar no.maddin.mockjdbc.DriverTool "select 1 from dual` would generate 2a44ecfe.
+`java -jar mock-jdbc.jar no.maddin.mockjdbc.DriverTool "select 1 from dual"` would generate 2a44ecfe.
 I.e. the data for the query has to be in `<path to data file>/2a44ecfe.csv`.

 ## Example

 ```java